 Extensive clinical experience with the diagnostic pathologic evaluation of renal diseases,

 Extensive research experience on the pathology, pathophysiology, or pathogenesis of renal diseases.

 For interested trainees with no prior accomplishments, a junior membership is offered and dues are waved.

 Refunds for membership dues will not be issued except under extraordinary circumstances.
-Should such circumstances exist, please contact the Treasurer Carla Ellis, MD to make arrangements.
+Should such circumstances exist, please contact the Treasurer Kuang-Yu Jen, MD, PhD, MD to make arrangements.